tomkre/sandbox-gha-action/README.md

 # Count arguments docker action

-This action prints out the number of argumetnts passed in
+This action prints out the number of arguments passed in

 ## Inputs